istio/istio.io/_docs/concepts/mixer-config.md

 The type of an attribute expression is used to ensure consistency in which attributes are used in what situation.
 For example, if a metric descriptor specifies that a particular label is of type INT64, then only attribute expressions that produce a 64-bit integer can be used to fill-in that label.
-This is the case for the `response_code` label above.
+This is the case for the `responseCode` label above.

 Attribute expressions include the following features: